Business Administration: Concentration in Marketing

 |How will I be assigned to a major advisor and how do I contact them?||

-All business majors can meet with any academic advisor in the College of Business Student Services Center (CoBSSC) located in BUS 112.
+All business majors can meet with any academic advisor in the College of Business Student Success Center (CoBSSC) located in BUS 112.

 For more specific questions about the 7 required concentration classes in Marketing, it is best to meet with Professor Judi Strebel, the Department Chair for Marketing, during her office hours: http://cob.sfsu.edu/directory/judi-strebel or contact her via email: email@example.com